Frequently Asked Questions what to do when spring planted plants are not vigorous

 Cornus mas, harvest when the fruits readily drop from the tree, are soft, and no longer astringent.
 Yellow fruited are translucent and incredibly sweet when ready to eat.
 The fruit tends to ripen unevenly, so check your bush regularly.
 Laying a ground cloth down and shaking the bush to loosen the ready fruit can work.
 Or harvest the berries at the firm ripe stage when they have turned from orange to red (or from white to yellow in the case of the yellow fruited), but are still firm; they will finish ripening off the bush at room temperature.
 Process berries that are soft when harvested right away, they don’t store well.
 The red varieties vary in flavor, and are usually preferred for cooking, rather than fresh eating.

 Aronia produce copious quantities of blue-black fruits that are usually ready to pick in late summer.
 Until the berries have started to soften the fruit will be astringent.
-Aronia are not considered a fresh eating fruit, use to make jam, or juice and make jelly or mixed fruit juice beverages.
+Aronia are not considered a fresh eating fruit, use to make jam, or juice and make jelly or mixed fruit juice beverages, or in pie.
 The leftover mixed pulp can be mixed with applesauce for fruit leathers or butter.
 I like to use my lingonberry rake (#T300) to harvest the berries, so I can get the job done a lot quicker.

 Goumi are another fruit that is typically used for cooking, not fresh eating.
 Berries are astringent until soft, ripen unevenly, and easily fall from the bush when full ripe.
 Like the Cornus mas above, you could lay a ground cloth down and shake the bush to release berries that are ready.
 I’ve noticed the birds are quite fond of our berries here; it’s getting harder for me to harvest enough to do anything.
 Note that these berries have pits so be careful when you bite into one.
 See our recipes page for tips on getting the best flavored juice.